We find a measurement gap in 100% of the accounts we audit. See what is hiding in yours. We find gaps in 100% of audits. Get your free audit

 PPC Ad Format

-Responsive Search Ads (RSAs) are the main search campaign type we can create in Google Adwords today.
-Its structure is up to 15 headlines and 4 descriptions that Google’s AI will mix and match into the best possible fit for the highest conversion rate.
+Responsive Search Ads (RSAs) are the main search campaign type we can create in Google AdWords today.
+Its structure is up to 15 headlines and 4 descriptions that Google's AI will mix and match into the best possible fit for the highest conversion rate.

 If you haven't made the switch from ETA to RSA, your ETAs are unavailable for advertising now.
 I highly recommend transforming those short text ads into automatically tested combinations, and they learn on their own to pick and choose the best performing combo.